 Utica University | Online BS in Cybersecurity | website |

-Among its mining extractions, Wyoming’s appropriately named the Cowboy State for its expansive lands suitable for livestock raising, with cattle stock being its dominant resource.
+Among its mining extractions, Wyoming is appropriately named the Cowboy State for its expansive lands suitable for livestock raising, with cattle stock being its dominant resource.
 Wyoming’s exports include wheat, oats, barley, corn, sugar beets, beans, and potatoes.
-About three-fourths of the state’s cropland is regularly irrigated, and much of the state’s production centers around the southeast parts, with only 10,000 farms due to annual precipitation, according to the Department of Agriculture.

 However, as a result of the age of the internet, cybersecurity brings an opportunity to the state for fast, dynamic industry and commerce.
-Wyoming has become increasingly reliant on information systems to support finances, energy, telecommunications, and emergency response.
-Job opportunities for cybersecurity in Wyoming continue to rise as people require security and protection for their information.
+Wyoming has increasingly relied on information systems to support finances, energy, telecommunications, and emergency response.

-With the tourism sector at a constant steady influx due to the state’s attractions, such as Yellowstone National Park and Independence Rock, cybersecurity gives way for new opportunities.
 While it’s the least populous state in the U.S., according to Forbes, its job growth has been increasing at 1.3 percent, and the federal government owns about half of the landmass of the state.
-The federal control over the state’s landmass gives way for a more progressive need for cybersecurity, allowing federal employees to analyze information and implement changes for state-level jurisdiction.

 Growing awareness of cybersecurity in Wyoming